There is/There are

 There isn’t any reason to worry.

-(Indicating the absence of a reason)
+(indicating the absence of a reason)

 There is not a cloud in the sky.

-(Negating the presence of a cloud)
+(Negating the presence of a cloud.)

 There are no students in the classroom.

-(Emphasizing the absence of students)
+(emphasising the absence of students)

 Interrogative (Question) Form: